raypeng/DGBDT/index.md

 <br>

 For the purposes of this project, we will focus on classification decision trees, where we are trying to predict the class label of an input, such as in the example above.

-## Background
+### Building the Decision Tree

-While building the tree, decision tree training algorithms would need to evaluate potential split points in the form of "feature f > x?" for each node.
+Decision tree training algorithms learn by training on examples in the form of (x~1~,x~2~,...,x~n,y).
-The data will then be partitioned on that split point and this process is repeated until the tree becomes large enough.
+While building the tree, decision tree training algorithms would need to create nodes that represent a query of the form "x~i~ < v?".
+The root node initially contains all of the data, and when the decision tree chooses the query, or the split point, the data is partitioned into left and right children.
+This process repeats until the tree has sufficient size, and the class label assigned to the leaves of the tree can simply be the majority class label of the data assigned to the leaf.

+Typically the most computationally expensive portion of this process is evaluating the potential split points for each feature.
 The evaluation for a split point is usually based on some kind of metric that captures the distribution of the class labels of the data after the split.
-For example, a common criteria to use is entropy, which is defined below for when there are J class labels.
+For example, a common criteria to use is the minimum weighted entropy of the children nodes, which is defined below.
+S~l~ is the size of left child's data partition and p^l^~j~ is the fraction of the left child's data partition that has class label j, and similarly for the right child.

 ![entropy](assets/entropy.png)

-The criteria for a split point for feature f and value x would then be the weighted sum of the entropy of the left and right child.

-the When the feature values are continuous, it is more efficient to compute this weighted sum for each split point by first sorting the values based on feature f and scanning through the sorted list.
-This way we can maintain the left and right distributions of the class labels and evaluate all split points for a feature.
-Below is pseudo-code for a (binary) decision tree training algorithm that achieves this.
+When the feature values are continuous, it is more efficient to compute this weighted sum for each split point by first sorting the values based on each feature and scanning through the sorted list.
+This way we can maintain the left and right distributions of the class labels and evaluate all split points for a feature in one scan.
+Below is pseudo-code for a decision tree training algorithm that achieves this.

 <pre>